jessee00/Life-skills-track/Report on OOP.md

 * ### Polymorphism is the concept of using a single interface to represent multiple forms.
 * ### It allows objects of different classes to be treated as if they are objects of the same class.
 * ### Polymorphism is achieved through method overloading and method overriding.
 * ### let's think of a superclass called Animal that has a method called animalSound().
-Subclasses of Animals could be Pigs, Cats, Dogs, Birds - And they also have their own implementation of an animal sound (the pig oinks, and the cat meows, etc.):
+Subclasses of Animals could be Pigs, Cats, Dogs, Birds - And they also have their own implementation of an animal sound (the pig oinks, and the cat meows, etc.).

 <span style="background-color: black">Example:</span>